connectordb/connectordb.io/_docs/pipescript/transforms/count.md

 <!-- THIS FILE IS AUTO-GENERATED.
 Edits can be made at https://github.com/connectordb/pipescript/tree/master/resources/docs/transforms -->

 # count
-*Counts the number of datapoints that have been seen.
-It is equivalent to the i in a loop over the sequence.*
+*Counts the number of datapoints that have been seen.*

 Count represents the total number of datapoints passed through the transform.
 It is equivalent to an `i` used in a loop over an array, with the difference that count starts from 1, rather than 0.